molgenis/molgenis-ops-helm/charts/molgenis-prometheus/README.md

 7. Search for the alert you want to delete, start selecting from the point where you see "- alert ..." untill you hit the next "- alert" and delete it
 8. Repeat step 7 if needed and click "Save".
 The changed alerts will be automaticly picked up by the molgenis-prometheus.
 ### To add alert(s)
 7. Add a newline after an alert.
 Make sure that you start with the same spacing as the alert above.
-Make sure that you use summary and message in the annotations section, if you don't use the summary and message you will not see the alert!
+Make sure that you use summary and description in the annotations section, if you don't use the summary and description you will not see the alert!
 8. Repeat step 7 if needed and click "Save".
 The changed alerts will be automaticly picked up by the molgenis-prometheus.